rackspace-cookbooks/elkstack/README.md

 - This cookbook requires java.
 Because not everyone has the same desires for java versions, concurrently installed versions, or particular vendor versions, this cookbook simply assumes you have already satisfied this requirement.
-If you want just 'some java', feel free to use the `::java` recipe and it will include the community java cookbook with default values.
+This cookbook _does_ ship with default attributes to make the community cookbook use Java 7 over the default of Java 6.

 - You must update your Berksfile to use this cookbook.
 Due to the upstream changes constantly occuring, you should consult the `Berksfile` in this cookbook